fossfreedom/alternative-toolbar/README.md

 ## Features
- - Display Browse Categories horizontally or vertically (0.17.0 needs testing)
+ - Display Browse Categories horizontally or vertically
- - Set and remember the column size (0.17.0 needs testing)
  - Move columns via Drag-and-Drop using a views' column headers
  - Toggle compact or standard toolbar on or off
  - Volume Control can be switched on or off for all toolbars